Dana Remus

-Dana Ann Remus is an American lawyer who served as White House counsel for U.S. President Joe Biden from January 2021 to July 2022.
+Dana Ann Remus (born 1974/1975) is an American lawyer who served as White House counsel for U.S. president Joe Biden from January 2021 to July 2022.
 Prior to her appointment as White House counsel, Remus was general counsel for Joe Biden's 2020 presidential campaign.
 Earlier in her career, she was deputy assistant to the president and deputy counsel for ethics during the presidency of Barack Obama, was general counsel for the Obama Foundation from 2017 to 2019, and was counsel to Michelle Obama.

 Early life and education

 Dana Remus was born in New Hampshire and raised in the town of Bedford.
 She earned a Bachelor of Arts degree in East Asian studies from Harvard University in 1997 and a Juris Doctor from Yale Law School in 2002.
+While at Harvard, Remus rowed as senior heavyweight crew captain and tried out for the United States national women's rowing team.